-Date Topic/Learning Objective/Discussion Questions Reading and Deliverable 11/15 am Cost of Capital RWJ Chapters • Demonstrate the historical relationship between the risk and return tradeoff, 10-11 and its implications to corporate finance and the opportunity cost of capital Quiz #2 for corporations. • Building upon the knowledge gained from Professor Porter's statistics sessions, we can utilize statistical concepts such as regression analysis to help us understand financial risk. • Identify which types of securities have historically had the highest returns and which have been the most volatile.
+D. December 12-15 afternoon sessions D 1: 1 Date Topic/Learning Objective/Discussion Questions Reading and Deliverable 12/12 12/12 Risk and Cost of Capital RWJ Chapters Business is risky.
+You might not get paid by a customer, you might default on 10-11 a bank loan, your company might get sued, etc. Risk typically is defined in Quiz #2 terms of probabilities of certain outcomes.
+We will discuss the risk/reward relationship and methods to quantify risk.
+Consider the historical relationship between the risk and return tradeoff, and its implications to corporate finance and the opportunity cost of capital for corporations.
+Building upon the knowledge gained from Professor Porter's statistics sessions, we can utilize statistical concepts such as regression analysis to help us understand financial risk.
+Identify which types of securities have historically had the highest returns and which have been the most volatile.
 Understand the definition of risk in finance.
-Why is there an equity risk premium? • Understand the concept of diversification and the difference between systematic and unsystematic risk.
-Which type of risk matters to investors? • Describe the capital asset pricing model (CAPM). • Building on our discussion about security valuation (stock and bond valuation) and capital budgeting we will discuss how various risk/return models are utilized in a practitioner setting.
-11/16 am Intro to Valuation RWJ Chapter 9 Spyder Active Sports (HBS Case) financial exhibits will be provided in excel. pages 287-292 • Identify the different "exit" options that are feasible for Spyder in 2004, and analyze the benefits and costs of each alternative.
-Consider the interests and Spyder Group needs of the owner(s), the current state and future prospects of the company, Case (25%) and the current state of the financial markets. • During the session we will review a discounted cash flow valuation analysis of Spyder utilizing its forecast in exhibit 5 of the case.
-We will also discuss alternatives for the appropriate discount rate and terminal value.
-As a part of your preparation for the session attempt the DCF valuation analysis to determine the value of the company.
+Why is there an equity risk premium?
+Understand the concept of diversification and the difference between systematic and unsystematic risk.
+Which type of risk matters to investors?
+Describe the capital asset pricing model (CAPM).
+12/13 Intro to Valuation RWJ Chapter 9 Spyder Active Sports (HBS Case) financial exhibits will be provided in excel. pages 287-292 • There are many approaches to determine fair market value (FMV) of a firm. a 1 a We will discuss discounted cash flow and the market multiples approach.
+Spyder Group • Identify the different "exit" options that are feasible for Spyder in 2004, and Case (25%) analyze the benefits and costs of each alternative.
+Consider the interests and needs of the owner(s), the current state and future prospects of the company, and the current state of the financial markets.
+Perform a discounted cash flow valuation analysis to determine the value of Spyder.
 What are the risks to the valuation?
-Perform sensitivity analysis and address the uncertainty in the assumptions and valuation approach. • Spyder is not publicly traded; but we can still apply the market approach (price multiples) to estimate the company's implied value.
+Perform sensitivity analysis and address the uncertainty in the assumptions and valuation approach.
+Spyder is not publicly traded; but we can still apply the market approach (price multiples) to estimate the company's implied value.
 Evaluate the financial data provided for Spyder and also the comparable publicly-traded company price multiples (Exhibit 11) and comparable past merger and acquisition multiples (Exhibit 9) to determine an estimated "implied" value for the company in 2004. • Compare the alternative transactions described on the last page of the case.
 Which one would you choose if you were: 1) David Jacobs; 2) a general partner in CHB Capital; 3) Shimokubo?
 Who else is affected by this choice?

-The implied value of Spyder will be impacted by the type of buyer (strategic/financial) and type of sale (controlling vs. non-controlling stake).
+&lt;sup>1 The implied value of Spyder will be impacted by the type of buyer (strategic/financial) and type of sale (controlling vs. non-controlling stake).